-Without business intelligence, finding insight in data can feel about as efficient as draining the ocean by one teaspoon at a time.
-When you finally get to it, your data might be old news.
-Data integration and efficient business intelligence (BI) ensure you find the data you need right where and when you need it.
-Finding answers is easier when you have immediate access to easily understood information.
+Without business intelligence, finding insight in data can feel about as efficient as draining the ocean one teaspoon at a time.
+And when you finally get to the answer you sought, your data is probably old news.
+Data integration and efficient business intelligence (BI) ensure you find not just the data you need, but the insight you need from it, right where and when you need it.
+Answering critical questions is easier when you have immediate access to easily understood information.

 For state government agencies, this kind of access proves especially useful.
 Here are three examples of why that’s true.